 We probably spent 2-3 hours negotiating through this absolute....well....shite is the only word to describe it.
 Then we got onto the snow slope.
 And that just went up and up.
 Taking in coils, we headed on up.
 Zig to the zag to the zig zig zag.
 Christ it was long.
 Sun was beating down on us and I was panting like a near dead dog.
 Being an Alpine novice I'd gotten lovely and sunburnt on the roof of my mouth and inside my nostrils from my brief forays on the Valle Blanche.
 The morning was us just slogging up, treading across snow bridges and trying to ignore burning calves.
 Feeling it was unseasonably hot, we weren't disappointed in our assumptions.
 We witnessed quite a bit of rockfall and got caught in it a few times, amen for helmets.
 Progress was anything but rapid.
 I still remember one lovely little rock giving me a nice dead arm.
 It made route-finding suddenly become a lot more important.
 And had us worry about the condition further up where the sun was already shining.

 Part of the long slog up.

 Making it to the base of the climb, it was after midday.
 We'd spent six hours negotiating the slabs and snow slope.
 And now in the heat of the day, the climb was weeping.
 It was absolutely crap.
-I went to see about putting in protection, it came right out.
+We went to see about putting in protection, it was just going to come right out.
 No way were we going to go up that.
 Like wildlings on the Wall, we'd have plummeted down.
 We were knackered but more pissed off now that we'd come this far only to be halted at the last 100-150m because of a unearthly hot day.
 Worse was looking at the tramp down to camp.